Sowah: Leicester City loanee’s brace powers Keet’s OH Leuven past Gent | Goal.com

 Leuven suffered a setback in the 54th minute as Burkina Faso's Dylan Ouedraogo was replaced by Pierre-Yves Ngawa due to injury.

-Twenty minutes from full time, the Buffalos were awarded a penalty as Bese was punished for handling the ball in the goal area.
-Niklas Dorsch picked the ball and converted the resulting kick.
+Twenty minutes from full-time, the Buffalos were awarded a penalty as Bese was punished for handling the ball in the goal area.
+Niklas Dorsch picked up the ball and converted the resulting kick.

 Gent levelled matters from the penalty spot three minutes later through Kleindienst after Cote d’Ivoire’s Aboubakar Keita had fouled Ghana’s Osman Bukari.